 I am a Ph.D. candidate at Cybermedia Center, Osaka University, Japan.
 I work under the supervision of Prof. Shinji Shimojo and Assoc.
 Prof. Susumu Date.
 Before starting my Ph.D. program, I received my M.Sc. in Information Science and B.Eng. in Electronic and Information Engineering at Osaka Univeristy.
 While I am currently living in Japan, I spent my childhood in Vienna.

-My current research topic includes Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
+My current research interests include Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
 Specifically, I have been working on how to dynamically reconfigure interconnects based on the communication pattern of MPI applications.
 I am also interested in other fields of parallel and distributed computing as well.

-Besides my main research project, I am part of a joint research project of TIS Inc. and Cybermedia Center towards building a sharing economy platform for Internet of Things (IoT) devices.
+Besides my main research project, I am part of a joint research project between TIS Inc. and Cybermedia Center towards building a sharing economy platform for Internet of Things (IoT) devices.
 As the lead developer of the project, my mission is to design and implement proof-of-concept software.
-Some of the outcomes has been open sourced.
+Some of the outcomes has been open-sourced.

 I have been working as a part-time programmer for more than 7 years.
 During my carrier, I designed and developed a wide variety of software including image analysis, signal processing, factory automation, desktop and web applications.